Henry Waterson

 which were of better quality. -In 1919, Little

-Wonders were being offered as premiums to readers
+Wonders were being offered as rewards to readers

 1921 Fall/Winter Sears catalog was the last Sears catalog that contained